Who Can Join The EMA?

 EMA Associates are individuals who are re-skilling from different roles to become energy managers, those training to become energy managers and those typically providing professional advice on consultancy basis to energy managers across the businesses.

 EMA Affiliates are individuals not eligible for Full Member or Associate membership.
-Affiliates have a link to the energy management sector through a variety of channels: marketing, sales, business development, finance, HR, recruitment etc.
+Affiliates have a link to the energy management sector through a variety of channels: marketing, sales, business development, finance, HR, recruitment etc. The Affiliate level is also an entry membership level awarded prior to receiving and assessing required information for higher membership levels.

 All levels of the EMA Membership are free of charge